effector/effector/documentation/src/content/docs/en/guides/migration-guide-v23.md

 ☝️ if `newValue` is `undefined`, then update will be skipped.

-The idea of making each mapper and reducer work as a sort of `filterMap` was considered useful in early Effectors, but is very rarely used properly, and is confusing and distracting, so it should be deprecated and removed.
+The idea of making each mapper and reducer work as a sort of `filterMap` was considered useful in early Effector, but is very rarely used properly, and is confusing and distracting, so it should be deprecated and removed.

 To do so each and every store factory now supports special `skipVoid` configuration setting, which controls, how specifically store should handle `undefined` value.
-If set to `false` - store will use `undefined` as a value.
+If set to `false` – store will use `undefined` as a value.
 If set to `true` (deprecated), store will read `undefined` as a "skip update" command and will do nothing.

 You will see a warning for each return of undefined in your mappers or reducers in your code, with a requirement to provide an explicit `skipVoid` setting on your store.